natalieagus/50002-2022/_lab/lab5.md

 ### WDSEL Mux
 **Bit 31** of the PC+4 input to the **WDSEL** mux should connect to the highest bit of the PC Reg output, `ia31`, saving the current value of the supervisor whenever the value of the PC is saved by a branch instruction or trap.

+> Please study the circuitry inside `lab5_aluwdsel.jsim` before proceeding to the next section.

-## Test the Completed Beta
+## Task D: Assemble Completed Beta
-When you have completed your design, you can use lab5checkoff.jsim to test your circuit and complete the checkoff.
 Open `lab5_beta.jsim` and notice that it should have these .include statements:

 ```cpp
 .include "nominal.jsim"